natelaclaire/cis334/class-4/chapter-10-discovery-projects.md

 # 4.1 Chapter 10 Discovery Projects

-## Discovery Project 10=1
+## Discovery Project 10-1

 As you have probably guessed, we're going to be creating some classes this week.
 In fact, we're going to be converting our form-building and -handling functions to a set of classes that demonstrate the OOP concept of encapsulation by bringing all of the data and functionality for each field into an object - each field in our form will be an object, and the form itself will be an object that stores the fields in a property.

 Since we're already using Composer for our discovery projects, we'll update the `composer.json` file so that it knows where to find our classes and can autoload them as needed.

 1. Before you begin, create a new branch in your repository called `chapter-10`.
 To do that, press Ctrl-Shift-P to open the command palette, type "branch", and choose "Git: Create Branch..." when it appears.
 Then type `chapter-10` as the branch name when prompted and press Enter.
-2. In the root of your repository, create a new folder called `app`.
+2. In the root of your repository, create a new folder called `classes`.
+3. Inside that folder, create an empty file called `.gitkeep`.
-3. Open the `composer.json` file that is in the root of your repo.
+4. Open the `composer.json` file that is in the root of your repo.
 It should currently contain a `require` section.
 You'll need to add a new section called `autoload` and the two sections need to be separated by a comma.
 The new section should appear exactly as shown in the sample below, which instructs Composer to autoload any classes in the `App` namespace from the `app/` folder, using PSR-4 to understand the folder structure.
 Don't worry about slight differences in the `require` section, such as different version numbers.

 ```json
 {